Lee Wang-pyo: Career in professional wrestling

 In 1975 he debuted in the Korean Wrestling Association (KWA), which was founded in 1961 by his master Kim Il: Lee is now considered his master's successor as the top face of the promotion and his top student.
 The promotion was and still is the top professional wrestling promotion in Korea.

 During his career he has wrestled mainly in Korea and Japan: particularly, in 1978 Lee wrestled at the Japan-Korea Triple Competitions, a series of professional wrestling shows jointly organised by the Japanese International Wrestling Enterprise and by the KWA.
 He had also wrestled for All Japan Pro Wrestling.

-In 1982, he wrestled under the name Jaguar Lee in New Japan Pro-Wrestling.
+In 1982, he wrestled in New Japan Pro-Wrestling, cross-training in "strong style" professional wrestling.
+Antonio Inoki, gave him the nickname, Jaguar Lee.

 In 1985 he became the promoter of KWA, also known as Korean Pro-Wrestling Association (KPWA).

 In 1990, he returned to Japan for Frontier Martial-Arts Wrestling.

 In 1993 he won in the KPWA the GWF World Heavyweight Championship and on December 13, 1999 he lost with No Ji Sim to Jason The Terrible and One Man Gang in a match for the GWF World Tag Championship.

 In 1995, he wrestled for Tokyo Pro Wrestling under the name Lee Hi.

 In 2000 he changes KPWA name to World Wrestling Association: he claimed ties to the original World Wrestling Association.

 Therefore he proceeded to win the revamped version of the WWA World Heavyweight Championship in 2000 defeating Kurrgan.

 The KWA/KWPA was affiliated with National Wrestling Alliance till 1983; with Wang Pyo as the promoter, the "new" WWA rejoined NWA using NWA Korea as an alternative name for the promotion, but still retaining the WWA name.

 On the January 23, 2003 he, along with Kim II, attended the WWE Raw show in Seoul.

 On March 21, 2003 in Seoul he defeated Honky Tonk Man in a match for the WWA World Heavyweight Championship, before 1,500 fans: the match was part of a feud they were having that year.

 In 2008 he defeated cleanly Kurt Angle in a WWA show in Korea.

 On November 12, 2008 he defeated Bob Sapp in a match for the WWA World Heavyweight Championship, which was booked as a MMA style one, with an armbar submission.
 The match took place at a Forever Hero event at the Olympic Park stadium in Seoul.

 On October 26, 2009, at his second reign, he lost his title in a rematch to Bob Sapp at the Olympic Stadium in Seoul.

 In 2015, he retired after 40 years in the business.